intel/linux-sgx/SampleCode/LocalAttestation/README.txt

 ---------------------------
-The project aims to demo SGX local attesation flow.
+The project aims to demo SGX local attestation flow.

 ------------------------------------
 How to Build the Sample Code